akash02ab/Rosetta-Code/ABCproblem.md

 2. Base condition is when `word` is empty string then return empty list.

-3. Initialize `result` array and split word into two string, first one first `char` and second one is `remaining word`.
+3. Initialize `result` array and split word into two string, first one is first `char` and second one is `remaining word`.

 4. For each `block` in `blocks` list:
     * If `char` is found in `block`: